The best Sony portrait lenses

 |

 Announced in February 2019, the Sony FE 135mm f/1.8 GM has established itself as a premium lens in the G-Master series.
 Its wide aperture of f/1.8 is an advantage when shooting in low light.
 Its optical construction consists of 13 elements in 10 groups, including an Extreme Aspherical Lens (XA), a Super ED Lens and an ED Lens.
-Its 11-blade circular aperture brings the background into focus, which is good for portraits.
+Its 11-blade circular aperture helps create smooth background blur, which is exactly what you want for portraits.

 In terms of autofocus, the lens offers fast and silent focusing, even when tracking subjects and shooting video.
 Thanks to its minimum focusing distance (70 cm), combined with its magnification ratio (0.25x), the lens can be used for close-ups.
-It is worth noting that it is tropicalised and delivers high quality results.
-On the other hand, it lacks built-in stabilisation.
+It is worth noting that it is weather-sealed and delivers high-quality results.
+On the other hand, it lacks built-in stabilization.
 This can be a limitation depending on the conditions of use, especially without a tripod.

 In conclusion, the Sony FE 135mm f/1.8 GM is rather light compared to its competitors, such as the Sigma 135mm f/1.8 DG HSM Art.
 We agree that it is not cheap, but it will be perfect for professionals or enthusiasts looking for high-end and creative optics.